RamonBell/my_ha_setup/README.md

 </div>
 <p><font size="3">
  I run my system on a Dell Optiplex 790 that is used from a doctor's office.
 I wiped it and put Promox on it as its operating system.

+Mobile devices are a critical part of my Home Automation.
+They establish presence in the house and are the basis for many automations.
+Are we home?
+Turn on Automations that do various things: lights, thermostat, alarm system.
+Leave?
+Well do the oposite of being home.
+We use multiprong way of doing presense detection: [NMAP]https://www.home-assistant.io/integrations/nmap_tracker.
+[MOBILE APP]https://www.home-assistant.io/integrations/mobile_app/